ruben-brits-dev/advent-of-code/README.md

 Welcome to my **Advent of Code** repository!
 This is where I will document my journey through the annual coding challenges of [Advent of Code](https://adventofcode.com/).
 I am only starting in 2024 and will add my solutions, written in the programming language of my choice, showcasing problem-solving skills and creative approaches.

+Thank you to [Dewald Pretorius](https://github.com/3venthorizon) for introducing me to Advent of code!

 ---

 ## 📂 Repository Structure